Ujung Kulon National Park

 To the west of Gunung Honje is followed by a narrow strip of land bordering before wide sandy beaches along the Sunda Strait.
 The north east coast of the peninsula is mostly marshy.
 In the north and west of alternate narrow sandy beaches and reefs.
 In the southwest, the hills fall steeply down to the sea.
 The south is dominated by wide sandy beaches.

 Whilst the parks natural beauty is undeniable.
 It’s probably best known as the last sanctuary of the endangered Javan Rhino and the only place in the world where they can breed naturally.
-Other notable species include the leopard, wild dog (dhole), leopard cat, banteng, deer, Javan mongoose and several species of civets.
+Other notable species include the Leopard, wild dog (dhole), leopard cat, Banteng, deer, Javan mongoose and several species of civets.

 Three endemic primate species including the Javan gibbon, Javan leaf monkey and silvered leaf monkey are found there, over 270 species of birds, snakes and in the waterways smooth-coated otters and crocodiles, although sightings of these are rare.